 “Get them and come to the navigation wheel.”

-Retrieving the modified gladiator large shields My-re had to make way as the mere dragon Koma scampered down the ramp to the hull of the ship and disappeared into the darkness.
+Retrieving the modified gladiator large shields, My‑re had to make way as the mere dragon Koma scampered down the ramp to the ship's hull and disappeared into the darkness.
 Back on deck, she understood why.
-Rolling black clouds streaked with a sickly green tinge reached to the heavens.
-Heading their way.
+Rolling black clouds streaked with a sickly green tinge reached to the heavens, heading their way.

 “You’re going through that?”
-My-re said pointing to the wall of storm clouds in front of them.
+My‑re said, pointing to the wall of storm clouds before them.

-“The Rirorni are behind us and we aren’t going to outrun that storm.
-We’re pushing through,” Vomarian said.
+“The Rirorni are behind us, and we aren’t going to outrun that storm.
+We’re pushing through,” Vomarian explained.
 “And no matter what, stay below.”
-He then scooted her down the ramp and closed the double hull doors to the deck above behind her.
-Below the majority of the Shagornan elf crew began lighting lamps to push back the darkness.
-She spotted the three mere dragons, Koma, Kata, and Kukki, not to be confused with a cookie, as Havelock would put it, at the aft section of the hull huddled together.
+He then hurried her down the ramp and closed the double hull doors to the deck above behind her.
+Below, the majority of the Shagornan Elf crew began lighting lamps to push back the darkness.
+She spotted the three mere dragons, Koma, Kata, and Kuki, not to be confused with a cookie, as Havelock would put it, at the aft section of the hull.
+The lizards huddled together.

-Throughout the hull, My-re saw the Shagornan elves also climbing into their hammocks and pulling the netting tight around them.
-They immediately began to sway back and forth with the movement of the ship.
+Throughout the hull, My‑re saw the Shagornan Elves climbing into their hammocks and pulling the netting tight around them.
+They immediately began to sway back and forth with the ship's movement.
 The hard thumping of rain hit the ceiling.
 After a few minutes, water dripped from a few cracks.
-She heard shouting above, but it was muffled by the sounds of the storm.
+She heard shouting above, but the sounds of the storm muffled it.

-For the next few hours the skeletal crew above battled the ship through the tempest, while the rest remained secured in the hammocks below.
-It was almost comical how they all swayed in tune and in unison.
-At first, My-re enjoyed the movement, like swinging as a child.
-However, as the hours stretched, her stomach wasn’t thanking here for the constant back-and-forth.
+The skeletal crew above battled the ship through the storm for the next few hours while the rest remained secured in the hammocks below.
+She snickered at the comical way they all swayed in tune and in unison.
+At first, My‑re enjoyed the movement, like swinging as a child.
+However, her stomach wasn’t thanking her for the constant back-and-forth as the hours stretched.

-By the motion of their hammocks, the ship started to list to the right, as if turning.
-There was more muted shouting above.
-This rotating continued and after a few minutes it seemed odd.
-My-re noted a few puzzled looks on some of the other Shagornan elves’ brows.
-The sounds of the hull’s wood scrapping against rock echoed throughout the hull.
+By the motion of their hammocks, the ship started to list to the right as if turning.
+The muted shouting above increased.
+This rotating continued, and after a few minutes, it seemed odd.
+My‑re noted a few puzzled looks on some of the other Shagornan Elves’ brows.
+The hull’s wood scraping against rock echoed throughout the hull.
 It dissipated.

 Thirty seconds.
 The sound resumed.
 Ceased.